Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 ## Design patterns

 A file named [USECASES](https://github.com/gravitystorm/openstreetmap-carto/blob/master/USECASES.md) describes which features should be rendered on a given zoomlevel and for a specific use case.
 This report is currently restricted to some low zoom levels (5, 6 and 7).

+All colours used in *openstreetmap-carto* are defined in [RGB](https://en.wikipedia.org/wiki/RGB_color_space), with annotations in [LCh](https://en.wikipedia.org/wiki/Lab_color_space#Cylindrical_representation:_CIELCh_or_CIEHLC).
+This makes it much easier to review different colours comparing their related HLS parameters.
+An example is the need to define a number of tones at the same saturation/chroma and lightness but with different hues.
+When you do this in LCh, simply the hue parameter can be changed, keeping the other two values unaltered.[^10]

+LCh is a perceptually uniform reference color space based on actual studies of how people perceive colors.
+The [LCh color wheel](https://www.colourphil.co.uk/images/lch_colourspace_3.jpg) has four "primary" colors, yellow, cyan, violet-blue, and magenta-red.
+In this color space, *L* indicates lightness, *C* represents chroma or relative saturation, and h is the hue angle in polar coordinates.
+The value of chroma *C* is the distance from the lightness axis (*L*) and starts at 0 in the center.
+Hue angle is expressed in degrees ranging from 0 to 360 (e.g., 0° is red, and 90° is or yellow, 360° is red).
+It uses cylindrical coordinates.
+Lightness ranges from 0 to 100; dark to bright.
+Chroma ranges from 0 to 100 too, unsaturated to fully saturated.

+All colours in openstreetmap-carto are anyway just annotated in LCh and reported in RGB as this is the color space used by Mapnik, to avoid gamut outside of RGB color space[^9].
+The conversion between LCh and RGB shall be done manually with an external program.
+As LCh has the problem that it is possible to specify colours that cannot be represented in RGB, a preliminarily defined LCh color has to be manually adjusted so that the corresponding RGB value exists.

+___

 [Christoph Hormann](https://github.com/imagico) published an excellent document on [Design goals and guidelines for the Openstreetmap-carto style](https://matteobrusa.github.io/md-styler/?url=https://raw.githubusercontent.com/imagico/openstreetmap-carto/a8c9a49ad5f0e4c1fa0f34f580adbebfbe9cc5c3/CARTOGRAPHY.md&theme=bootstrap).
 It extends the official [CARTOGRAPHY](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CARTOGRAPHY.md) document with considerations on colors and zoom levels; reading and understanding it is recommended.